Strophox/tetro-tui/README.md

 > <details>
 > <summary>
-> See the following feature list from the <a href="https://crates.io/crates/falling-tetromino-engine">Falling Tetromino Engine</a> powering our game logic:
+> See this list quoted from the <a href="https://crates.io/crates/falling-tetromino-engine">Falling Tetromino Engine</a> that powers the core game logic:
 > </summary>
 >
 > In terms of advanced game mechanics the engine aims to compare with other modern tetromino stackers.